 The University of Massachusetts at Amherst requires all students to complete a set of general education courses to graduate.
-These requirements will be waived for students who transfer to the University with an Associate Degree that includes the Transfer Compact Core of courses (See Transfer Compact).
+These requirements will be waived for students who transfer to the University with an Associate Degree that includes the MassTransfer Block (MTB).
 However, all students will be required to complete all courses for their major, and students accepted into the College of Arts & Science will be required to complete the foreign language requirement.
 (See Foreign Language Requirement)